 Yes.
 In designing Delos, specific attention was given to its suitability for complex cases, such as in construction disputes.

-Delos has completed two cases.
-The second one involved "a major management and technology consulting firm [...] in proceedings against an African state entity over the performance of a contract to implement new management software in a hospital." (see here).
+Delos's first two cases involved, for one, a tech dispute between two European companies (see more here) and, for the other, "a major management and technology consulting firm [...] in proceedings against an African state entity over the performance of a contract to implement new management software in a hospital" (see more here).

 Delos expects to administer many more cases in the upcoming years.
-This delay between the creation of the institution and the ramp-up of its activities is the result of:
+This time difference is the result of:

 (i) the time involved for practitioners and in-house counsel to become familiar with and adopt a new arbitration system;

 (ii) the time involved for the number of contracts containing a Delos arbitration clause to grow, potentially give rise to a dispute, and for such disputes potentially to give rise to arbitrations; and

 (iii) in light of the efficiency of Delos arbitration and emphasis on early case preparation, parties are likelier to be able to settle their disputes upfront, prior to initiating action.